CPK Insurance

 Overview: Two Different Types of Property Insurance

 Homeowners insurance is designed for people who own their residence, whether it is a single-family home, townhouse, or condominium.
-The policy covers the physical structure of the home, any detached structures like garages or sheds, personal belongings inside the home, liability protection, and additional living expenses if the home becomes uninhabitable.
+The policy can help protect the physical structure of the home, any detached structures like garages or sheds, personal belongings inside the home, liability protection, and additional living expenses if the home becomes uninhabitable.
 Because it covers the structure itself, homeowners insurance is significantly more comprehensive and more expensive than renters insurance.

 Coverage Differences